 As of: March 2021

 State of implementation/results

 - A High-level Global Peatlands Initiative partners meeting was held in Brazzaville from the 21.–23.03.2018.
-During the meeting, the environment ministers of the DR Congo, the Republic of Congo and Indonesia signed the "Brazzaville Declaration", which inter alia, provides for close cooperation in the protection of peatlands in the three countries. - The BMU's support for the "Global Peatlands Initiative" project was officially announced at a high-level event at the Global Landscapes Forum in Bonn, with the participation of Indonesia’s minister for the Environment (Siti Nurbaya Bakar).
+During the meeting, the environment ministers of the DR Congo, the Republic of Congo and Indonesia signed the "Brazzaville Declaration", which inter alia, provides for close cooperation in the protection of peatlands in the three countries.